-As usual, this is our product, and came with our second hand Lifestyle Reconn R2, so there’s no freebies or bias involved.
+As usual, this is our product, and came with our second hand Lifestyle Reconn R2, so there’s no freebies or bias involved (unlike lots of others!).

 Our Enerdrive DC2DC 40 amp